muthhus/trainer_management_system/README.md

-# Trainer management system using ES, DDD and CQRS
+# TMS using ES, DDD and CQRS